teaxyz/white-paper/white-paper.md

 Let $\tau = \tau(\chi)$ be the annual steeping interest rate distributed to all tea community members who steep tea tokens to support open-source developers.
 In other words, $\tau(\chi)$ corresponds to the steeping reward received over a year by a community member that steeps tea tokens for the entire year.

 Let $\gamma = \gamma(\psi)$ be the annual staking interest rate distributed to all node operators and network participants who stake tea tokens to secure the network.
-In other words, $\gamma(\psi)$ corresponds to the staking reward received over a year by a community member that stakes tea tokens for the entire year.
+In other words, $\gamma(\psi)$ corresponds to the staking reward received over a year by a community member that stakes tea tokens during the entire year.

 Let $\delta$ be the annual inflation directed at the network treasury. $\delta$ may vary as external factors affect the token supply.